 Step 8: Mix up your frosting.
 I share the frosting recipe below, but I have a lot of fun tips to add flavor and color to your frosting in this Gluten Free Frosting tutorial.

 Step 9: Use a piping bag with a frosting tip to pipe frosting into each cookie cup.
 I used a small star tip, but you can use any decorative frosting tip.
-You can use a small ziplock baggie if you do not have a frosting tip and piping bag.
+If you do not have a frosting tip and piping bag, you can use a small ziplock baggie.
 Cut the tip off and pipe gently into the cookie cup.

 You may also love these Gluten Free Black Forest Cookie Cups.